datawire/ambassador-docs/docs/emissary/1.13/topics/running/services/ext_authz.md

 { "greeting": "hello world!", "spiders": "OMG no" }
 ```

-The request Edge Stack will make of the auth service is:
+The request $productName$ will make of the auth service is:

 ```
 PUT /path/to/service HTTP/1.1